google/WebFundamentals/src/site/tools/setup/editor.markdown

   order: 1
 collection: set-up
 key-takeaways:
-  tbd:
+  editor:
     - Choose an editor that lets you customize short-cuts and has lots of plugins to help you write better code.
     - Install a package manager; seriously.
 Install it now.
     - Use package manager to install plugins to make you a better coder; start with recommendations in this guide.
 notes:
   blog:
-    - Though focused on the Sublime text editor, this <a href="http://robdodson.me/blog/2012/06/23/sublime-text-2-tips-and-shortcuts/">blog post</a> does a good job capturing how to get the most out of a your editor.
+    - This <a href="http://robdodson.me/blog/2012/06/23/sublime-text-2-tips-and-shortcuts/">blog post</a> is an approachable overview on how to get to know and love Sublime.
+Most of the topics are relevant to any text editor, not just Sublime.
 ---
 {% wrap content %}

-{% include modules/takeaway.liquid list=page.key-takeaways.tbd %}
+{% include modules/takeaway.liquid list=page.key-takeaways.editor %}

 {% include modules/toc.liquid %}